red5pro/red5pro-installer/README.md

 This option lets you install Red5pro from a arbitrary Red5 Pro server archive located anywhere on the internet or LAN.
 In case you have a custom version of Red5 Pro that you wish to install you should use this option.
 As long as the archive structure matches, you can host the file anywhere on the internet.
 This feature is specifically useful when installing pre-customized Red5 Pro builds.

 Here, the script checks the basic red5pro requirements as with the first option (INSTALL LATEST RED5PRO).
 Once requirements are met, it prompts you for the fully qualified URL of the red5pro server archive (From S3 bucket or dropbox etc).
+Please verify that the file is publicly accessible.
+You MUST link DIRECTLY to the archive, not to a directory containing it.

 Custom archives should be in one of two forms: